patilkaushik/mPulse/README.md

 # mPulse
-The is a shell script written to capture system rudiment parameters to investigate and troubleshoot performance bottlenecks.
+The purpose of this shell script is to capture system runtime data to investigate and troubleshoot performance bottlenecks.